Information for applicants

 The Court has introduced a non-contentious procedure from the communication of the case, the point where notice of the application is given to the respondent Government.
 This mechanism allows the parties to reach a friendly settlement, with the aim of reducing case-processing time and ensuring speedier resolution of the dispute.

 eComms - Communication with the Court

 eComms is a tool enabling applicants’ representatives to communicate with the Court by electronic means.
-This method of sending and receiving documents electronically may be put in place at the Court’s initiative only at the procedural stage of communication, i.e. when the application has been communicated to the respondent Government and when observations are requested.
+This method of sending and receiving documents electronically may be put in place at the Court’s initiative only at the procedural stage of communication, i.e. when the application has been communicated to the respondent Government.